Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: A Successive Convex Approximation Approach

 \section{A Successive Convex Approximation Approach}

-In this section, we will present our main approach for computing a high quality solution for the general problem \eqref{problemSyS}.
+In this section, we present our main approach for computing a high quality solution for the general problem \eqref{problemSyS}.
 Our approach is to solve, possibly in an inexact manner, a series of convex subproblems each of which is a local approximation of \eqref{problemSyS}.

-A desirable feature of our approach is that each of the obtained subproblems is not only convex with respect to the transmit precoder $\bV$, but is completely {\it separable} among the precoders of different cells.
-Consequently, the computation of the resource allocation in different stages of the algorithm can be carried out in a parallel fashion by individual cells.
+{We first highlight the main steps of our subsequent development.
+Our first step is to derive an approximation of the objective function $u(\bV)=f(\bV)-s(\bV)$ at a given feasible point $\bhV$, denoted as $h^{\beta}(\bV; \bhV)-s(\bV)$, for any feasible $\bV$ ($\beta> 0$ is some constant parameter).
+The construction of the function $h^{\beta}(\bV; \bhV)$ requires a novel two-stage convex approximation.
+It turns out that for every fixed input argument $\bhV$, our approximation is a global lower bound of $u(\bV)$, and it is easy to optimize with respect to $\bV$.
+More importantly, this lower bound decouples completely among the variables, that is, we have the following decomposition structure {{ }} \!for some $g^{\beta}_{i_k}(\bullet;\bhV)$ which is only a function of $\bV_{i_k}$.
+Our second step constructs algorithms that iteratively optimize $h^{\beta}(\bV; \bhV)-s(\bV)$ with respect to $\bV$, while taking the previous iterate $\bhV$ as the input argument.
+Thanks to the decomposability structure \eqref{eq:decomposable}, the resulting computation can be completely distributed into each cell. }